iExecBlockchainComputing/iexec-sdk/README.md

-iexec tee push-secret [secret] iexec tee push-secret --secret-file [secretPath] # specify a file path for readind the secret iexec tee push-secret --beneficary # push the secret for the beneficiary (default) iexec tee push-secret --app <appAddress> # push the secret for the app iexec tee push-secret --dataset <datasetAddress> # push the secret for the dataset iexec tee decrypt-results [encryptedResultsPath] # decrypt encrypted results with beneficary key
+iexec tee push-secret [secret] iexec tee push-secret --secret-file [secretPath] # specify a file path for readind the secret iexec tee push-secret --beneficary # push the secret for the beneficiary (default) iexec tee push-secret --dataset <datasetAddress> # push the secret for the dataset iexec tee decrypt-results [encryptedResultsPath] # decrypt encrypted results with beneficary key
 ```